 Dock masters sometimes call this condition as the Dry condition.

 Procedures for taking the ship to dry dock

 Now that we know about the stability part, let’s look into each stage of taking the ship to the dry dock.

-Arrival to dry docking port
+Arrival to the dry-docking port

-As I mentioned, you would arrive with least ballast.
+As I mentioned, you would arrive with the least ballast.
 That would be arrival dry docking port condition.
 Even though the ship will be complying with draft and stability requirements, but the ship will be light.
 Lighter than usual ballast condition.
 So before you arrive at this condition, it is important to scan the weather reports.
-You would not want to arrive in light condition if the weather prediction is rough.
+You would not want to arrive in a light condition if the weather prediction is rough.

 Most of the time, the ship is taken to the lay-up berth before going into the dry dock.
-If not, vessel needs to be at anchor for deballasting to arrive at the Pre-docking condition.
+If not, the vessel needs to be at anchor for deballasting to arrive at the Pre-docking condition.

 Docking of the vessel